-The Proposed Project does not require adoption of a new district and the Project instead-meets the density requirements of the existing MF (Multifamily) zone (Section 200-16).
-The Proposed Project would require that the site-Site be re-mapped from the One-Family Residence (R-15) district to the Town's Multifamily (MF) district.
+The Proposed Project meets the density requirements of the existing MF (Multifamily) zone (Section 200-16).
+The Proposed Project would require that the Site be remapped from the One-Family Residence (R-15) district to the Town's Multifamily (MF) district.